Crypto

 Cons:

-Exodus is a popular software wallet with support for over 100 cryptocurrencies.
+Exodus is a popular software wallet that supports over 100 cryptocurrencies.
 This wallet offers an attractive user interface with robust charting and portfolio management tools.

 Available for desktop and mobile devices, Exodus provides users with private key control and full ownership.
 Sensitive data is secured through encryption and secret phrases.
 The software is open-source for transparency.